Qualis/www-qual-is/_posts/engineering-manager-first-90-day-okr.md

 ---
-title: "OKR to set you and your new employer up for success in the first 90 days of your Engineering Management Role"
+title: "OKR to Set You and Your New Employer Up for Success in the First 90 Days of Your Engineering Management"
-excerpt: "The following personal Objectives and Key Results (OKR) are a potential set to help you achieve positive results."
+excerpt: "Set yourself up for success in your first 90 days in an engineering management role with a structured OKR framework.
+These objectives help you build the right team, improve efficiency, align with business goals, and establish cultural norms.
+By focusing on hiring, delivery, budgeting, strategy, and technology, you can create a strong foundation for long-term impact."
 coverImage: "/assets/blog/categories/management.png"
 date: "2022-03-19"
 author: